 Executive Order 13514, issued in October 2009, requires each federal agency to develop, implement, and annually update a Strategic Sustainability Performance Plan.
 Federal agencies must measure, reduce, and report their greenhouse gas (GHG) emissions, with an overall federal government direct GHG emissions reduction goal of 28% by 2020, relative to a FY 2008 baseline.
 Federal fleets of 20 vehicles or more must reduce petroleum consumption by a minimum of 2% per year through the end of FY 2020 as compared to 2005 baseline usage.
 Each agency must establish a comprehensive inventory of GHG emissions for FY 2010, to be updated on an annual basis thereafter.
 Reductions may be achieved through a variety of measures including the use of AFVs, and fleet optimization efforts.

 Additional requirements for federal fleets were included in the Energy Independence and Security Act of 2007, including fleet management plan requirements (Section 142), low GHG emitting vehicle acquisition requirements (Section 141), and renewable fuel infrastructure installation requirements (Section 246).
-As of December 2012, DOE is developing a rulemaking on the alternative fuel increase requirements (Section 142).
+DOE is currently developing a rulemaking on the alternative fuel increase requirements (verified December 2012; Section 142).

 For more information, visit the Sustainable Federal Fleets website.